Skip to main content

 Built for: Network perimeter defenseFailure mode: Agents operate inside the perimeter with legitimate credentials.
 The call comes from an authorized service.The threat is already inside.

-Built for: Filtering model outputsFailure mode: Filters text, not actions.
+Built for: Filtering model inputs and outputsFailure mode: Filters text, not actions.
 Easily bypassed.
 Can’t evaluate whether db.execute(query) is safe—only whether the text describing it looks harmful.Guardrails see words, not operations.

 IAM / RBAC